Job Vacancies

 The Bridge Project is proud to be a Mindful Employer, championing a workplace where wellbeing truly matters.

-You must complete the Bridge Project’s application form in order to be considered for the role.
 The application form plays a key part in our recruitment and selection process.
-We use the information you provide about your skills, experience, career, and education history to decide whether or not to invite you for an interview.
+We use the information you provide about your skills, experience, career and education history to decide whether or not to invite you for an interview.
 It is important that you complete the application form as fully and accurately as possible, ensuring that you give specific examples which demonstrate how you meet the criteria.

 No CVs are accepted.
 No Employment Agencies please.